c-sanders/Quaternion/README.md

 ```

 But how do we construct the quaternion `q`, such that it represents our desired rotation?

-The quaternion `q` will need to encode both the axis which we want to rotate the vector around,
+That is, the quaternion `q` will need to have encoded within its values, both the axis about
-along with the direction and angle of rotation around this axis.
-The latter value is placed into the
+which we want to rotate the vector, along with the direction and angle of rotation around
-quaternion's `a` value, i.e. its scalar component, as follows;
+this axis.

+* #### Calculating the direction and angle of rotation for `q`.

+The direction and angle of rotation is represented by the Greek letter theta.
+Positive values
+of this angle represent a clockwise rotation about the axis, while negative values of this
+angle represent a counter-clockwise rotation about the axis.
+The angle of rotation is not
+placed directly into `a`, rather it is manipulated first - as outlined below, before it is
+stored in `a`.

 ```math
 a = cos(\theta/2)